razielar/RaspberryPi_dht22_vcgencmd_tig_docker/README.md

 ### <a id='dht22'></a> DHT22

-To compture temperature and humidity readings from the Raspberry Pi, we need to connect the DHT22 sensor (with 3 pins) to the Pi, as shown in the following image:
+To campture temperature and humidity readings from the Raspberry Pi, we need to connect the DHT22 sensor (with 3 pins) to the Pi, as shown in the following image:

 <div align="center">
 <img src="https://github.com/razielar/raspberrypi_dht22_vcgencmd_tig_docker/blob/main/img/dht22_connections.png" alt="logo"></img>